Legal considerations for starting your online business

 The first thing that needs to be remembered is that even though you do not have a shopfront, you are still operating a business.
 As such, there are certain legal requirements that you will need to abide by.
 In particular, you need to think about:

-- The structure of your business – consider asset protection, taxation issues, income splitting;
+- The structure of your business – consider asset protection, risk management, taxation issues, income splitting;

 - Registration of your business name and (the all too often overlooked trademarks, social media and URL registration);